michanto/cdk-orchestration/API.md

 public log(scope: Construct, logLevel: number, message: string | IStringProvider): void
 ```

+Logs a line associated with a scope to the console.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.Logger.log.parameter.scope"></a>

 - *Type:* constructs.Construct

+Scope associated with the log line.

 ---